Gujarat: OBC students allegedly refuse to eat mid-day meals cooked by Dalit woman

 On Thursday, officials from the education and revenue departments also held a meeting with parents and teachers at the school, The Indian Express reported.
 Morbi District Primary Education Officer Bharat Vidja said that the officials and teachers attempted to get parents to convince their children to eat the mid-day meals.

 “As per the report of the inquiry committee, it is not an issue of caste bias,” Vidja said.
-“It is just that children are opting not to have the midday meal served in the school.”
+“It is just that children are opting not to have the mid-day meal served in the school.”

 The sarpanch of the village claimed that not too many children ate mid-day meals earlier.